Kotor: Sports

 The local football team is FK Bokelj, who have spent several seasons in the country's top and second tiers.
 They play their home games at the Stadion pod Vrmcem.

 Kotor is a national powerhouse of water polo, which is a popular sport in Montenegro.
 The team of Primorac Kotor won the LEN Champions League in 2009.
 Another club from Kotor, VA Cattaro, won the 2010 edition of the LEN Euro Cup.

 Transport

 Kotor is connected to the Adriatic Highway and the rest of the coast and inland Montenegro by Vrmac Tunnel.
 Inland is reachable by detouring from Adriatic highway at Budva or Sutomore (through Sozina tunnel).
 There is also a historic road connecting Kotor with Cetinje, which has views of Kotor bay.

 Tivat Airport is 5 km away, and there are regular flights to Belgrade, Moscow, Paris and London.
 Dozens of charter planes land daily on Tivat airport during the summer season.

 Podgorica Airport is 65 km away, and it has regular flights to major European destinations throughout the year.

+Tourism

+Kotor is one of the most popular tourist destinations in Montenegro due to its well-preserved medieval architecture.
+In 2019, it welcomed over 250,000 tourists.

+In June 2021, the first and only public aquarium in Montenegro, Aquarium Boka, was opened in Kotor.
+It is the organizational unit of the Institute for Marine Biology of the University of Montenegro, a unique institution in Montenegro that combines research and education to promote and practice the efficient conservation of marine wildlife.
+In the first three months, the Aquarium was visited by more than 8,000 people.